luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 ## Discussion

-Firstly, the rest time between experiment should have been higher.
+Firstly, we believe the rest time between experiments should have been higher.
 This would have given more accurate results, as the tail energy consumptions of both database types would have been mitigated better.
 Moreover, running more queries (e.g. running 10 and averaging them) would have given less variable results, which is a possible explanation as to why our data was not normally distributed.

 While we recognise the issues with the experiments, we see that there is a significant difference in energy consumption between the two databases.
 The energy usage of the queries to MySQL is significantly larger than for the SQLite database.
-With this experiment our aim was to provide insights for developers in the testing phase of a database.
+With this experiment, our aim was to provide insights for developers in the testing phase of a database.
 These results are based on smaller databases with queries that are not overly complex to follow the general usecase when testing databases.
 These results are also aimed at a single user making requests and should not be translated to large databases with many users.
 Under these conditions, we show that based on energy efficiency the SQLite database is superior over the SQL database.

 The advantages SQLite has in usability over an SQL database already make it favorable to use during the testing phase of a system.
 Hereby, we also show that SQLite is favorable in time and energy efficiency.

 As such, an argument could be made for developers to opt for SQLite to test applications (and their databases) locally, at least in the development stages of the database to improve the developers time efficiency and reduce the impact of energy usage during development.
 Then once deploying the application, the database can be switched to any other SQL database, such as MySQL, to handle the larger scale of the application.
-Given, this would increase the complexity (as there would be need to migrate), but the benefits (such as the energy-effiency) of using SQLite during development could outweigh this.
+This would increase the complexity (as there would be a need to migrate), but the benefits (such as the energy-effiency) of using SQLite during development could outweigh this.

 ### Future work